Home » Greg Mortimer: Antarctic Explorer Fly/Fly ex. Punta Arenas

 Subject to availability - contact us for more information.

 This 11 day itinerary includes return flights from Punta Arenas to King George Island where you can skip the Drake Passage both ways.
-This allows more time for exploration and less time at sea.
+This allows more time for exploration and less time at sea with the added bonus of exploring both sides of the Antarctic Peninsula, the spectacular well known western side visited by most expedition cruises and the Weddell Sea on the eastern side which is well known for its colossal icebergs, large penguin colonies, and fossil-rich islands.
 Get up close with iridescent icebergs, vast colonies of Adelie and gentoo penguins as well as islands that are alive with leopard seals busy with courtship, bustling penguins and maybe feeding whales!

 Duration: 11 Days